Hiawatha (Amtrak train): COVID-19 pandemic

-Train service was suspended on April 24, 2020, due to the COVID-19 pandemic, replaced with an Amtrak Thruway Motorcoach route between Milwaukee and Chicago.
-To make up for the loss of service, the Empire Builder added stops at Sturtevant and Milwaukee Airport, and temporarily allowed local travel between Chicago and Milwaukee.
+The Hiawatha was reduced to four daily round trips on March 19, 2020, and a single round trip two days later, due to the COVID-19 pandemic.
+The Empire Builder added stops at Sturtevant and Milwaukee Airport on the 21st, and temporarily allowed local travel between Chicago and Milwaukee.
+That single round trip was suspended on April 24, 2020, and replaced with an Amtrak Thruway bus (an extension of the existing Green Bay–Milwaukee bus route) making the same stops.

 The Hiawatha returned on June 1, 2020, with a single round trip: a morning departure to Chicago and an evening return to Milwaukee.
-Three daily round trips and two weekend round trips returned on June 29.
-The Hiawatha had long run with a mix of reserved and unreserved seating, but Amtrak, IDOT, and WisDOT temporarily required reservations for passengers without multi-ride tickets in order to maintain social distancing.
+Three additional daily round trips and two additional weekend round trips returned on June 29.
+The Hiawatha had long run with a mix of reserved and unreserved seating, but Amtrak temporarily required reservations for passengers without multi-ride tickets in order to maintain social distancing.
 Amtrak also required facial coverings and stopped accepting cash.
-The Peak Fare Surcharge was suspended for these trains.

-On May 23, 2021, Hiawatha Service returned to its full pre-pandemic schedule.
-Thruway bus service to Green Bay also resumed that day.
+The Empire Builder ceased making the additional stops on June 29.
+On May 23, 2021, Hiawatha Service and the Milwaukee–Green Bay Thruway route returned to their full pre-pandemic schedules.

+In November 2023, Amtrak ceased offering monthly passes for the Hiawatha, instead selling 10-ride passes.
+The change significantly increased the cost for daily commuters.
+In December 2023, Amtrak reinstated the monthly pass for riders at a higher cost than previous.

+In October 2024, the state was awarded a $72.8 million federal grant to build a freight bypass track through Muskego Yard in Milwaukee, which will reduce freight movements though the Milwaukee station.
+CPKC had agreed to allow an eighth Hiawatha round trip once the bypass was funded.

 Corridor names

-This table shows the names given to trains which operated over the Chicago-Milwaukee corridor under Amtrak.
+This table shows the names given to trains which operated over the Chicago–Milwaukee corridor under Amtrak.
 It excludes long-distance trains such as the Empire Builder and North Coast Hiawatha whose local stopping patterns were restricted.
-The Abraham Lincoln and Prairie State were Chicago-St. Louis services which Amtrak extended through Chicago to the north in the early 1970s.
+The Abraham Lincoln and Prairie State were Chicago–St. Louis services which Amtrak extended through Chicago to the north in the early 1970s.